all Zweiradler Tours

 Ring

-In some conservative countries it is better to have a ring with you as "proof" of your marriage.
+We thought, in some conservative countries it is better to have a ring with you as "proof" of your marriage.
+Seemed to be not necessary though.

 Ring